jarenella/team-profile-generator/README.md

 # Usage Information

 To use, open the folder in an integrated terminal and run node index, then follow the instructions from the prompts.
+Once complete, your file, named "index.html" will be generated in the "output" folder.
+Everything else in that folder is related to it's styling.

 # Contribution guidelines

 All contributions to this project are welcome.
 Send me a message if you have any questions.

-# Test instructions
+# Examples

-N/A
+Coming soon

 # License